 With approximately 307 wine destinations France produces an over whelming number of wines.
 Out of this there are 9 major regions delivering the most number of wines:

-This major white wine producing region is situated in the northeastern border of France and Germany, in the picturesque Rhine Valley.
+This major white wine-producing region is situated in the northeastern border of France and Germany, in the picturesque Rhine Valley.
 Due to its close proximity to Germany, the wine from this region is heavily influenced by German traditions.
-There are twelve different varieties of grape available in Alsace: gewürztraminer, riesling, pinot gris, small-fruited pink and white muscat, muscat ottonel, pinot blanc, white auxerrois, pinot noir, white sylvaner, pink and white chasselas, klevenerd’Heiligenstein and chardonnay.
-They produce a taste unlike fruity wines that would be expected from this region.
-It is a strong and earthy flavor with Pinot Blanc, Pinot Gris and Riesling being the most popular of the lot.
+There are twelve different varieties of grape available in Alsace: gewürztraminer, riesling, pinot gris, small-fruited pink and white muscat, muscat ottonel, pinot blanc, white auxerrois, pinot noir, white sylvan, pink and white Chasselas, klevenerd’Heiligenstein, and chardonnay.
+They produce a taste, unlike fruity wines that would be expected from this region.
+It is a strong and earthy flavor with Pinot Blanc, Pinot Gris, and Riesling being the most popular of the lot.

 If you are a wine lover this post will help you find the best wine clubs.

-One of the three most famous wine producing region, alongside Burgundy and Champagne, Bordeaux is situated in the Aquitaine region of France.
-It runs around the port city of Bordeaux and is the only vineyards among this major three that has easy access to the sea.
-This makes Bordeaux the number one wine exporting region of France since a long time.
+One of the three most famous wine-producing regions, alongside Burgundy and Champagne, Bordeaux is situated in the Aquitaine region of France.
+It runs around the port city of Bordeaux and is the only vineyards among these major three that have easy access to the sea.
+This makes Bordeaux the number one wine exporting region of France for a long time.
 Its strong commercial establishment as a major exporter is quite a reason for its popularity all over the world.

 This region has three rivers.
 The main river Gironde divides into two smaller rivers Garonne and Dordogne, forming a shape like a “Y”.

-The left bank includes varieties like Medoc, Haut Medoc and graves.
+The left bank includes varieties like Medoc, Haut Medoc, and grapes.
 The famous Chateau Haut-Brion is produced from Pessac-Leognanin the region of Graves.